Knoxville, Tennessee: Education

 Johnson University (formerly Johnson Bible College) is a Bible college affiliated with the Christian churches and churches of Christ.
 As of 2012, the school had an enrollment of 845.
 Johnson traditionally specializes in training preachers and ministers, but also offers degrees in counseling, teaching, music, and nonprofit management.

 South College (formerly Knoxville Business College) is a for-profit school located in West Knoxville that offers undergraduate and graduate programs in business, health care, criminal justice, and legal fields.
 The school had an enrollment of 717 as of 2010.

 Knoxville College was a historically black college that began operating in Knoxville in the 1870s.
 The school offered a Bachelor of Science in Liberal Studies and an Associate of Arts degree.
 Knoxville College had an enrollment of about 100 students as of 2010 and closed permanently in 2015.

-Institutions with branch campuses in Knoxville include Carson-Newman University, King University, Lincoln Memorial University (namely, the Duncan School of Law), National College of Business & Technology, Roane State Community College, Strayer University, Tennessee Wesleyan University, and Tusculum College.
+Institutions with branch campuses in Knoxville include Carson-Newman University, King University, Lincoln Memorial University (namely, the Duncan School of Law), National College of Business & Technology, Roane State Community College, Strayer University, Tennessee Wesleyan University, and Tusculum University.
 Virginia College offers career programs in Knoxville.
 Huntington University of Health Sciences, which offers distance courses in nutrition and health, has its offices in Knoxville.

 Primary and secondary education

 Public schools in Knoxville are part of the Knox County Schools system, which oversees 89 schools (50 elementary, 14 middle, 14 high, and 11 adult centers) serving over 56,000 students.
 This system includes five magnet schools and a STEM academy.
 Knox County high schools had a graduation rate of 86.6%, as of 2011.
 The average classroom ratio is 14 students per teacher.

-Knox County is home to over 50 private and parochial schools, the largest of which include the Christian Academy of Knoxville, the Webb School of Knoxville, Knoxville Catholic High School, Grace Christian Academy, Cedar Springs Weekday School, and Sacred Heart Cathedral School.
+Knox County is home to over 50 private and parochial schools, the largest of which include the Christian Academy of Knoxville, the Webb School of Knoxville, Knoxville Catholic High School, Concord Christian School, Grace Christian Academy, Cedar Springs Weekday School, and Sacred Heart Cathedral School.